ablipan/plod/README.md

-# A simple CLI for execute online [plop](https://plopjs.com/) template
+# A simple CLI for run online [plop](https://plopjs.com/) template

-Download a plop template from a git repo and execute it.
+Download and run plop template from git repo.

 ### Installation